bautista1405/lazo-takehome/README.md

 The web app calls the API exclusively from the server (RSC + Server Actions), so the API needs no CORS setup and its URL is never exposed to the browser.

 **API + database (Render):** [render.yaml](render.yaml) is a Render Blueprint that provisions the NestJS service and a free PostgreSQL instance wired together.
 In Render: _New → Blueprint → select this repo_.
-The free instance spins down when idle (first request takes ~30s) and the free database expires after 30 days — acceptable for a demo, documented trade-off.
+The free instance spins down when idle (first request takes ~30s).

 Swagger/OpenAPI uses the current production host by default when `NODE_ENV=production`.
 To force the exact public API URL shown in Swagger UI, set: